krevanth/ZAP/README.md

 * The instruction before that is accessing the cache/TLB RAM.
 * The instruction before that is accessing the cache/TLB RAM.

-The deep pipeline, although uses more resources, allows the ZAP to run at high clock speeds.
+The deep pipeline, although uses more resources, allows the ZAP to run at higher clock speeds.

 #### 1.1.1.
 Automatic Dual Forwarding Network